-- 1. Go to the Advanced Settings page. - 2.
-In the Encryption Engine drop-down list, select the type of encryption to use: - OpenSSL is the default option for encryption. - FIPS 140-2 enables FIPS 140-2 level 1 encryption. - NXP Secure Element enables the onboard trusted platform module (TPM) to securely store your encryption keys.
-Only cameras that come with the onboard NXP Secure Element TPM will display this option. - CRYPTR micro enables the installed CRYPTR card to securely store your keys, meeting FIPS 140-2 level 3 requirements.
+- FIPS 140-2 Level 1 requires the purchase of a FIPS camera license. - FIPS 140-2 Level 3 on cameras with an onboard TPM requires the purchase of a FIPS camera license. - FIPS 140-2 Level 3 on cameras without an onboard TPM requires the purchase of a CRYPTR micro card.
+The CRYPTR card must be inserted into the camera's SD card slot before it can be enabled. - 1.
+Go to the Security Settings page. - 2.
+In the Encryption Engine drop-down list, select the type of encryption to use: - OpenSSL is the default option for encryption. - FIPS 140-2 enables FIPS 140-2 level 1 encryption. - NXP TPM enables the onboard trusted platform module (TPM) to securely store your encryption keys.
+Only cameras that come with the onboard NXP TPM will display this option. - 3.
+Click Apply to save your settings.